Hyperfine/yubikey/docs/optional.md

 for different repositories.

-Alternatively, let us say you use your personal key for open source projects, and the one in the YubiKey for Datadog proprietary code.
+Alternatively, let us say you use your personal key for open source projects, and the one in the YubiKey for Hyperfine proprietary code.
 One possible solution is to setup git aliases.
 First, make sure signing is turned on
 globally: